 * As an Amazon Associate I earn from qualifying purchases.

-Webelos Champions for Nature Adventure for 2024
+Webelos Champions for Nature Adventure

 The Webelos Champions for Nature Adventure encourages Webelos Scouts to become advocates for the environment.
 This adventure teaches Scouts about the essentials of animal habitats and the importance of conservation efforts.
 By learning about what animals need to survive and thrive, Webelos develop a deeper understanding of nature and their role in preserving it.